rocky-linux/documentation/docs/guides/troubleshooting/kernel_panic.md

 ## Introduction

-Sometimes a kernel installation goes wrong and you have to backtrack.
+Sometimes, a kernel installation goes wrong, and you have to backtrack.

-There can be many reasons for this: insufficient space on the `/boot` partition, an interrupted installation, or some kind of problem with a third-party application.
+There can be many reasons for this, such as insufficient space on the `/boot` partition, an interrupted installation, or a problem with a third-party application.

 Fortunately for us, there is always something we can do to save the day.

 ## Try to reboot with the previous kernel

-First thing to try is to reboot with the previous kernel.
+The first thing to try is to reboot with the previous kernel.

 * Restart the system.
 * Once you have reached the GRUB 2 boot screen, move the selection to the menu entry corresponding to the previous kernel and press the `enter` key.

-Once the system has restarted, it can be repaired.
+Once the system has restarted, you can repair it.

 If the system does not boot, try the **rescue mode** (see above).